-The primary error sources are offset and gain.
+The primary error sources in the RedLab 1408FS-Plus are offset and gain.
 Nonlinearity is small in each device, and is not significant as an error source with respect to offset and gain.

 Figure 11 shows an ideal, error-free transfer function.
 The typical calibrated accuracy is range-dependent.
-Refer to the "Accuracy specifications" Seite 20 for more information.
+Refer to the "Accuracy specifications" Seite 21 for more information.
 We use a ± 10 V range here as an example of what you can expect when performing a measurement in this range.